jarmo/secrets/README.md

 $ secrets COMMAND [OPTIONS]

 Usage:
-  secrets --list [FILTER] [--vault-path=VAULT_PATH] secrets --add NAME [--vault-path=VAULT_PATH] secrets --edit ID [--vault-path=VAULT_PATH] secrets --delete ID [--vault-path=VAULT_PATH] secrets --change-password [--vault-path=VAULT_PATH] secrets --init-vault --vault-path=VAULT_PATH
+  secrets list [FILTER] [--path=VAULT_PATH] secrets add NAME [--path=VAULT_PATH] secrets edit ID [--path=VAULT_PATH] secrets delete ID [--path=VAULT_PATH] secrets change-password [--path=VAULT_PATH] secrets initialize --path=VAULT_PATH

 Options:
-  -l --list                List all secrets in the vault or filter by id, partial name or value.
-  -a --add                 Add a new secret to the vault.
-  -e --edit                Edit secret in the vault by id.
-  -d --delete              Delete secret from the vault by id.
-  --change-password        Change the vault password.
-  --vault-path VAULT_PATH  Optional vault path.
+  --path VAULT_PATH  Optional vault path.
 Defaults to the path in configuration.
-  --init-vault             Initialize vault to specified path.
   -h --help                Show this screen.
   -v --version             Show version.
 ```

 ### Initializing Vault

 Vault needs to be initialized if there is going to be a default vault.
-Otherwise specifying `--vault-path` with any command is supported.
+Otherwise specifying `--path` with any command is supported.
 Initializing vault just stores location to your vault into a configuration file:

 ```
-$ secrets --init-vault --vault-path /home/user/.secrets.json
+$ secrets initialize --path /home/user/.secrets.json
-Vault successfully configured at /home/user/.secrets.conf.json and is ready to store new secrets!
+Vault successfully configured at /home/user/.secrets.conf.json and is ready to store your secrets!
 ```

 ### Adding a New Secret